 different income requirements.

-‡This ACTEMRA Co-pay Card Program is valid ONLY for patients with commercial insurance who have a valid prescription for a Food and Drug Administration (FDA)-approved indication of a Genentech medication.
-Patients using Medicare, Medicaid, or any other federal or state government program to pay for their medications are not eligible.
+‡This ACTEMRA Co-pay Program is valid ONLY for patients with commercial insurance who have a valid prescription for a Food and Drug Administration (FDA)-approved indication of a Genentech medication.
+Patients using Medicare, Medicaid or any other federal or state government program to pay for their medications are not eligible.

-Under the Program, the patient will pay a co-pay.
-After reaching the maximum Program benefit, the patient will be responsible for all Out-of-Pocket costs.
+Under the program, the patient will pay a co-pay.
+After reaching the maximum program benefit, the patient will be responsible for all out-of-pocket expenses.

 §Independent co-pay assistance foundations have their own rules for eligibility.
 We cannot guarantee a foundation will help you.
 We only can refer you to a foundation that supports your disease state.
 We do not endorse or show financial preference for any particular foundation.
 The foundations we refer you to are not the only ones that might be able to help you.